 Count cells not between two numbers

-If you are looking to count cells not between two numbers in Excel using COUNTIFS, then you are in for a disappointment.
+If you are looking to count cells not between two numbers in Excel using COUNTIFS, then you are in for disappointment.
 That’s because COUNTIFS uses the AND logic when comparing the criteria, resulting in an always FALSE result.
 And that makes sense since a number can’t be, for example, higher than 100 and lower than 80 simultaneously.

 That is why I will show you two alternative formulas: one that joins two COUNTIF statements and a more elegant one using SUMPRODUCT.